akhaja-D6255/E-commerce/README.md

 # E-commerce
-This project contains Framworks like Springboot as Backend and React as Frontend and so many things so stay tuned :) .
+This project contains Frameworks like Springboot as Backend and React as Frontend and so many things so stay tuned :) .